OnTheHook/tic-tac-toe/README.md

 # tic-tac-toe
-This is a tic-tac-toe created using JavaScript, CSS, and HTML.
+This is a tic-tac-toe game created using JavaScript, CSS, and HTML.